 Families and new babies

 The arrival of a new baby is a very exciting time.
 With all the changes it’s important not to forget your pets.
 This is a very brief guide – for detailed guidance you should talk to a professional canine behavioural counselor.
-Guide dog owners should seek further advice from their Mobility Team.
+Guide dog owners should seek further advice by calling us on 0800 781 1444.

 Some important advice: